-- In 2015, Sappi Southern Africa’s Forestry division in KwaZulu-Natal, set out to establish what it could do to simultaneously improve relationships with communities and provide them with better opportunities
+- In 2014, Sappi Southern Africa’s Forestry division in KwaZulu-Natal, set out to establish what it could do to simultaneously improve relationships with communities and provide them with better opportunities.

-- This was the birth of a 12-month pilot community engagement and social mobilisation project, which involved the appointment of 18 unemployed youth called the Abashintshi.
+- This was the birth of a 12-month pilot community engagement and social mobilisation project, which involved the appointment of 18 unemployed youth called the Abashintshi during 2015.

 Abashintshi Social Mobilisation Project:

-- Established in 2015 in conjuction with a development agency, Devcom
+- Established in 2015 in conjunction with a development agency, DevCom.

-- The Abashintshi provide Sappi with a new channel of communicating with their communities, which has helped to resolve issues, to foster better community relationships and to improve Sappi’s reputation.
+- The Abashintshi provide Sappi with a credible channel of communicating with their communities, which has helped to resolve issues, to foster better community relationships and to improve Sappi’s reputation.

 - The project also won a merit award in the 2017 International Association of Business Communications (IABC) Awards as well as two International IABC Golden Quills, one African Gold Quill and one Gold PRISM award.

 - The programme has resulted in excess of 500 small businesses that have either been started up or rejuvenated with the assistance of the Abashintshi.
 These range from brickmaking projects, poultry and pig farms to crèches and home industries, among a host of other initiatives.

 - Perceptions of Sappi has shifted significantly to be more positive.